Gundesaelf/Pima_Diabetes_Prediction_Model_Comparisons/README_GaussianNB.md

 A detailed classification report is printed with color-coded terminal output for clarity.

-4️⃣ Key Results & Insights 📊 Current Accuracy: 78.65% – 80.00% ✅ Very solid for a simple Naive Bayes model (but also the best-case scenario) 🔍 Model is better at identifying non-diabetic cases (Class 0) than diabetic cases (Class 1)
+4️⃣ Key Results & Insights 📊 Current Accuracy: 78.65% – 80.00% ✅ Very solid for a simple Naive Bayes model (but also the best-case scenario due to intentional overfitting) 🔍 Model is better at identifying non-diabetic cases (Class 0) than diabetic cases (Class 1)

 Metric (Class 1 - Diabetic) Value Precision 0.77 Recall 0.60 F1 Score 0.67

 Mean accuracy: 75.65% Std deviation: 3.74%

-🔹 Insight: While the model is accurate overall (after giving it the best chance possible), it tends to miss some diabetic cases.
+🔹 Insight: While the model is accurate overall (after giving it the best chance possible), it tends to miss a lot of diabetic cases.
 This is common in imbalanced datasets and can be improved with sampling or threshold tuning.
+I got a little carried away trying to get higher scores and ended up fixating on improving accuracy and not recall.

-5️⃣ Future Improvements 💡 ✅ Explore different test sizes to optimize generalization
+5️⃣ Future Improvements 💡 ✅ Explore different test sizes to optimize generalization and retain focus on improving recall, not accuracy.

 🔄 Try oversampling (e.g. SMOTE) to balance classes 🧪 Compare with other models: Random Forest, Logistic Regression, etc. 📈 Cross-validate Precision, Recall, and F1 Score